-Since 2014 Coach Mentoring have supported the Royal Society of Chemistry in designing and developing a mentoring programme for their employees.
+Since 2014 Coach Mentoring has supported the Royal Society of Chemistry in designing and developing a mentoring programme for their employees.

 Sue Hughes, Training and OD Manager, is very impressed with the level of commitment and rigour applied by Coach Mentoring in the materials and support offered on the design.
 The RSC has, in a very short period of time, had over 80 mentors volunteer to join the programme, and so far they have 15 relationships underway with a further 32 mentees being trained and matched before the end of 2015.[Read more...]

 Sue says “Thanks for all your help over the past year to make this happen, it has really helped me think and make decisions on the mentoring programme and the programme is definitely a better product for having Coach Mentoring involved.
 We have already had some great feedback from employees, and our drop in sessions have been really valuable in generating a lot of interest in mentoring.”

 All participants were briefed on the process and skills of mentoring through webinars and individual virtual sessions, set at times to allow access across different time zones.
 A comprehensive workbook was produced as an additional resource.[Read more...]

 Several weeks after the matching was announced and the programme launched we contacted everyone for a soft-touch check-in to ensure that everyone had started their mentoring relationship, and offered further support if they required it.
 We also contacted them on another two occasions to gain feedback on progress and their thoughts on the mentoring programme overall, which feeds into delivery of future programmes.